-Women comprise the majority of Registered Clinical Dietitians in the United States.
-Individuals in this line of work make around $52K per year on average.
-Career length and the particular city each impact pay for this group, with the former having the largest influence.
-The majority of Registered Clinical Dietitians claim high levels of job satisfaction.
-Although a fair number have medical coverage and more than half have dental coverage, roughly a fourth claim no health benefits at all.
-The data for this synopsis comes from respondents who took the PayScale salary survey.
+Most Registered Clinical Dietitians in the United States are women.
+The median pay for people in this role is approximately $51K per year.
+Career duration and the particular city each impact pay for this group, with the former having the largest influence.
+The majority of workers are highly satisfied with their job.
+Although a fair number have medical coverage and the larger part have dental coverage, one in four claim no health benefits at all.
+This report is based on answers to PayScale's salary questionnaire.

 Job Description for Registered Clinical Dietitian

 Registered clinical dietitians are trained nutritional professionals.
 Their jobs vary depending on the employer, but their main overall objective is to promote a healthy and sustainable diet.
 They often do this by counseling others on food and nutrition.
 As clinical dietitians, they may also provide care to patients at hospitals or those who have various diseases or conditions; in this case, they not only counsel patients on food choices, but also monitor and assess their situations and determine optimal nutritional choices based on their' medical conditions.Read More...

 The dietitian's aim is to use diet to bring patients back to health, speed the recovery process, prevent disease, and maintain a healthier lifestyle.
 Registered clinical dietitians may work nights or weekends if employed at a hospital.
 If employed by a smaller institution, such as a school or private practice, their hours are more regular.
 The work is non-physical, but requires a great deal of interaction.
 They communicate regularly with other healthcare professionals to organize nutritional needs and make recommendations for dietary supplements when necessary.